 During ancient times, it is known as Poduke or Podukai.
 Ancient Greeks referred to this place as Poduke and Aryans referred as Vedapuri.
 A marketplace named Poduke or Poduca is recorded as a Roman trading destination from the mid 1st century.
 The area was part of the Pallava Kingdom of Kanchipuram in the 4th century.
 The Cholas of Thanjavur held it from the 10th to 13th centuries, only to be replaced by the Pandya Kingdom in the 13th century.
 The Vijayanagar Empire took control of almost all the South of India in the 14th century and lasted until 1638, to be supplanted by the Sultan of Bijapur.
 The French acquired Puducherry in 1674 and held control, with occasional interruption from the British and Dutch, until 1962, when it was incorporated into the Indian Union.

-The approach to Puducherry from Chennai was a nice East Coast Road running besides the Bay of Bengal.
+The approach to Puducherry from Chennai is through East Coast Road running besides the Bay of Bengal.
+The road runs parallel to the sea and one can enjoy the beautiful Bay of Bengal while driving through East Coast Road.
 We had our lunch at Mahabalipuram, another ancient township, on the coast of Bay of Bengal.
 There are several ancient caves with paintings etc.

 There is an old lighthouse just across the beach.
 Although abandoned, but it is still a landmark of the town.
 The Gandhi statue is the prominent landmark of Pondicherry on the sea beach.